kenderson4/ken-henderson-2023/_posts/2024-02-03-higher-accuracy-velocity-that-feeds-automated-roadmaping.md

 - Automation
 ---

 I spent the majority of my early career working in & leading professional services companies, but in recent years I've had the opportunity to lead a product software development team.....which is a very different game operationally.
 One of the biggest challenges that we had (which turns out to be a common challenge) is how to track and communicate the roadmap.
 It seems simple on the surface, but when you factor in 2-4 different squads working on the same product, doubling the size of the team over the course of a year, and a constant shift in priorities due to a various external factors, it gets complicated very quickly.

-Before diving further into how I approached the challenge, let's align on key terminology.
+Below outlines the framework I built to address the challenge. **We've been successfully using this for over 3 years, and have made a few iterations along the way.** Before diving further into the framework, let's align on key terminology.
 If you're familiar with Software Development terminology, you can probably safely skip the next section.

 ## Terminology
 - **Squad:** A group of software developers that work together to build/maintain a software product.
 Our squads contain no more than 10 people, and contain team members from various communities - Front-End, Data, SRE, Cloud, Quality, etc.
 - **Squad Lead:** This is the person responsible for running the squad.
 More specifically, they maintain the backlog log of activities, help the team overcome technical hurdles, and are overall accountable for the day-to-day activities.
 Our internal title for this role is "Product Architect", and we've built the traditional "Scrum Master" responsibilities into this role.
 - **Sprint:** The term Sprint is commonly used in the [Scrum Software Development Framework](https://en.wikipedia.org/wiki/Scrum_(software_development)).
-A sprint is a fixed period of time that a software development quad works on a specific task or set of tasks.
+A sprint is a fixed period of time that a software development squad works on a specific task or set of tasks.
 Our squads work in 2 week sprints, where we plan what we want to accomplish, execute the plan, demo and retrospect the results, and feed that into the next 2 weeks.
 - **Features, Epics, Tasks, & Points:** A Feature is something new that we want to bring to the product.
 Epics align to features, often 1-to-1, but for larger features we may have multiple epics.
 Each Epic has a number of tasks that need to be done to complete it.
-These tasks range from front-end, back-end, testing, documentation, etc. Before the sprint begins, the development team gets together to "Groom" the Epic, which includes breaking it down into these smaller tasks and agreeing ` on the
+These tasks range from front-end, back-end, testing, documentation, etc. Before the sprint begins, the development team gets together to "Groom" the Epic, which includes breaking it down into these smaller tasks and agreeing on the size (number of "Points") of each task.
 - **T-Shirt Size:** Each Epic is given a T-shirt size (S/M/L) when it's first added to the engineering backlog.
-The squad lead & product manager work together to estimate the appropriate T-Shirt size.
+The Squad Lead & Product Manager work together to estimate the appropriate T-Shirt size.
 It's important to note that this takes place much earlier than the detailed grooming, but by having a T-Shirt size applied, we can apply a more accurate estimate of how much time it's going to consume in the roadmap.
 - **Software Development Velocity:** A measure of how fast a squad is delivering value to the product.
 This is typically based on the volume of "Points" related to tasks, but we'll explore this further in sections below.
 - **Task Classification:** We classify every task as either "Feature" or "Maintenance".
 This helps us put another lens on where our efforts are going.
 Equally important, this feeds into an automated way to classify portions of salary costs as a Capital Expenditure.
 More on this topic in a future blog post!